June-Melody/lego-flutter-template/README.md

 # Lego Flutter

-Lego Flutter is an architecture designed to easily apply complex code blocks and similar elements.
+Lego Flutter is an architecture designed to easily apply complex code blocks(referred to as "Lego") and similar elements.